 How Does It Happen?

-Doctors don’t know the cause of chronic fatigue syndrome, but there are theories about things that may contribute to it.
+Doctors don’t know the cause of chronic fatigue syndrome, but

 How Can I Find Out If I Have It?